Campaigns on GOV.UK: standards and guidelines

 - evaluating the campaign’s performance using Google Analytics and other available data

-- ensuring the page(s) meet WCAG AA standards - see accessibility on GOV.UK
+- ensuring the content meets Web Content Accessibility Guidelines standards - see accessibility on GOV.UK

 - maintain the availability and security of the campaign platform